-Imagine what the world would be like if everyone made being kind to others a priority?
-Our society praises students for being innovative, getting good grades, and being successful.
+Imagine what the world would be like if everyone prioritized being kind to others.
+Our society praises students for being innovative, getting good grades, and succeeding.
 But kindness goes widely unappreciated.
 Could you imagine if parents and educators emphasized the importance of being kind to others?
-Imagine how cool it would be if kindness were as valued as being intelligent?
+Imagine how cool it would be if kindness were as valued as intelligence.
 You can start teaching your child about the benefits of being kind today!
 With 21 random acts of kindness ideas, plus you can download the ‘My Kindness Goal’ for your child!

 5 benefits of being kind to others:

 Being kind is beneficial for both the giver and the receiver.
 When you give kindness to someone, you usually receive kindness back.
-There are so many excellent benefits of being kind to others; that you should be utilizing while also teaching your children.
+There are many excellent benefits of being kind to others; you should utilize them while teaching your children.
 Some seem somewhat predictable, while others are a little shocking!
 Nonetheless, Science continues to find more ways that our mental and physical health are impacted by each other.
 So, teaching your child about random acts of kindness and the benefits of bringing others joy is essential.

 1. Kindness can boost your immune system.

 Our brain’s feel-good hormone, Oxytocin, reduces inflammation.
-You are probably familiar with the fact that inflammation is linked to many different kinds of diseases in the body.
-Some of which are diabetes, chronic pain, obesity, cancer, and migraines.
+You are probably familiar with the fact that inflammation is linked to many diseases in the body.
+These are diabetes, chronic pain, obesity, cancer, and migraines.
 Being kind can boost your body’s oxytocin levels, which then helps to decrease inflammation.
 You don’t have to wait for someone else to promote your oxytocin; you can do it today!
 By spreading kindness like confetti!

 2. Kindness creates a sense of belonging.